tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![example-normal-distribution](Images/example-normal-distribution.png)

-* Monte Carlo simulation uses this characteristic from the normal distribution to simulate a random process' potential outcomes with respect to the variability around its mean.
-In this sense, Monte Carlo simulations can be applied to a historical dataset of daily closing stock prices in order to predict probable stock price trajectories.
+* Monte Carlo simulation uses this characteristic from the normal distribution to simulate a random process' potential outcomes concerning the variability around its mean.
+In this sense, Monte Carlo simulations can be applied to a historical dataset of daily closing stock prices to predict probable stock price trajectories.

-Open the solved version of the Jupyter notebook, walktrough the code and highlight the following:
+Open the solved version of the Jupyter notebook, walkthrough the code and highlight the following:

 * In this demo, we will use the Alpaca API SDK to pull the daily closing stock price data from Apple Inc. (`AAPL`).
 Therefore, we import the necessary libraries and dependencies before proceeding to fetch the data and create some plots.